gonz4lex/gonz4lex-website-archive/content/posts/007_an-introduction-to-power-bi-for-data-scientists.md

 Time intelligence manages complex time-based calculations with reduced user input.
 It needs a date table with no date gaps, which Power BI creates automagically if the setting `Auto Date/Time` is enabled, which is the default case.
 It is recommended to create your own date table instead of relying on this one, since it's not possible to adjust if necessary and can actually only be viewed from DAX Studio.

-If you decide to work with it, you can use dot notation to access the time calculations, i.e. `Bookings[Booking Date].[Date]`.
+If you decide to work with it, you can use dot notation to access the time calculations, i.e. `Orders[Date].[Year]` to automatically extract the year of that date.